open-engineering-platform/.github/profile/README.md

 Kotlin Multiplatform

+Primary platform language.

-Primary implementation language for:
+Used for:

 * Contracts
 * SDKs
+* Controllers
 * Runtime integrations
 * Shared models

-Supported targets:

-* JVM
-* Linux
-* macOS
-* Windows
-* JavaScript
-* iOS

 ⸻

 Python

+Primary analysis language.

-Primary implementation language for:
+Used for:

-* Analysis engines
+* Detectors
 * AI integrations
-* Detectors
-* Experimental capabilities
+* Experimental analysis engines

 ⸻

 Kubernetes

-Primary runtime environment for production deployments.
+Primary runtime platform.

 ⸻

+Crossplane

+Primary control plane framework.

+⸻

 Relationship to Detective Operating System

-Detective Operating System uses Open Engineering Platform as its foundation.
+Detective Operating System is a Kubernetes-native control plane built on Open Engineering Platform.

-Open Engineering Platform does not contain detectives.

-It contains the contracts and standards that detectives depend on.
+DOS implements the APIs defined by OEP.

 ⸻

 Relationship to Agility Game

-Agility Game uses Open Engineering Platform as its foundation.
+Agility Game is a gameplay platform built on Open Engineering Platform.

-Open Engineering Platform does not contain gameplay mechanics.

-It contains the contracts and standards that gameplay systems depend on.
+Agility Game consumes the same APIs while interpreting them through game mechanics.

 ⸻

 Long-Term Goal

-Create an open ecosystem of interoperable engineering platforms that share common foundations while remaining independently evolvable.
+Create an ecosystem of interoperable engineering platforms built upon a shared set of Kubernetes-native APIs and contracts.

-⸻

-License

-Open source.

-Community driven.

-Built for reuse.
+The goal is not a single platform.

+The goal is a shared language that allows many platforms to evolve independently while remaining compatible.